 I will buy the next few pairs she needs on eBay.
 I have found some new shoes and hardly worn shoes on there for a fraction of the cost.
 Children grow so quickly that it just makes such great sense.
 We hardly get any wear out of the shoes, and if they are still in good condition, once I am finished with them I could even consider selling them back on eBay too.

 Do You Wear Your Full Wardrobe?

 And Second Hand September may be the perfect time to make a little money too from clothes that you will never wear.
 If you are anything like me, you probably only wear a fraction of the clothes in your closet.

-This year I have lost a bit of weight and have had a clear out.
+This year I have had plenty of time for a clear out.
 But there are still a lot of clothes in my wardrobe that I cannot get into, or that I don’t wear.